 She also meets narcissistic hot stuff Howl (Christian Bale).
 He’s instrumental in trying to end a war in the local kingdom, but is highly enigmatic.

-Sometimes he’s utterly charming, other times lost in depressive thoughts (the below clip has no sound so, no, your computer/device isn’t broken).
+Sometimes he’s utterly charming, other times lost in depressive thoughts.

 Sophie’s overall goal is to find the Wicked Witch and return to her youthful self.